-Sculptor Cyndie Rauls is VIVA’s Guest Artists for April!
+Sculptor Cyndie Rauls is VIVA’s Guest Artist for April!

 Artist Statement